raymcdermott/heroku-deps-build-pack/README.md

 2) after you get it working, are you 100% sure that the CLASSPATH with an uberjar is the same as it is without it?
 3) did you test against the uberjar or the unpacked code?
 4) we have a LISP, don't do this to yourself
-5) you can still do AOT without uberjars, if you really want to.
-Though you probably don't.
-But you can.
 6) And no it doesn't need Docker

-The Heroku way is kind of like Docker: it builds your program and creates an image for deployment.
+On that last point, the Heroku way is kind of like Docker: it builds your program and creates an image for deployment.
+This buildpack is a way to provide that image with all the needed Clojure tools.
+Now with some extra tricks cos we know Heroku and we know Clojure.

-This means that you can use the build phase to compile your ClojureScript and pull in all the dependencies for your server.
+The tricks enable you to use the build phase to compile your ClojureScript and pull in all the dependencies for your server.

-# Heroku primer
+## Heroku primer

 Please read the [standard Heroku docs](https://devcenter.heroku.com/articles/preparing-a-codebase-for-heroku-deployment) for preparing apps.